 Yet the trajectory of horticultural intensification over the past six decades has imposed profound and increasingly well-documented ecological costs.
 The Green Revolution paradigm, transplanted from cereal systems into horticulture, drove the adoption of synthetic nitrogen and phosphorus fertilizers, chlorinated hydrocarbon and organophosphate pesticides, plastic mulching, and energy-intensive greenhouse production systems that delivered dramatic short-term productivity gains while progressively undermining the natural capital upon which agriculture ultimately depends.
 Critically, the horticultural sector is disproportionately impacted by and responsible for pesticide pollution: while representing a small fraction of cultivated area, fruit and vegetable production accounts for an estimated 40-50% of total agricultural pesticide use by value in many countries (Popp et al., 2013).
 The consequences include the contamination of surface and groundwater systems with nitrates, pesticide residues, and pharmaceutical compounds from intensive organic-input livestock integrations; the simplification of agricultural landscapes to the detriment of pollinators, natural enemies, and soil biota; the acceleration of soil carbon loss through tillage and synthetic fertilizer application; and the erosion of agrobiodiversity as commercial breeding programs narrow the genetic base of horticultural crops.

 In this context, sustainable and organic horticulture has evolved from a niche alternative practiced by ecological pioneers to a mainstream and scientifically rigorous production paradigm attracting substantial public, private, and research investment.
 The global organic agricultural area exceeded 76 million hectares by 2023, with organic horticultural operations representing the fastest-growing and highest-value segment (FiBL & IFOAM, 2023).
-Consumer demand for certified organic produce is growing at 8-12% annually in key European, North American, and East Asian markets, driven by a convergence of health consciousness, environmental concern, and willingness-to-pay for credence attributes that conventional labeling cannot provide.
+Consumer demand for certified organic produce is growing at 8-12% annually in key European, North American, and East Asian markets, driven by a convergence of health consciousness, environmental concern, and willingness-to-pay for credence attributes that conventional labelling cannot provide.

 The scientific literature on organic horticulture has expanded commensurately.
 Long-term field trials in Switzerland, the United States, Germany, India, and Kenya have generated multi-decade datasets enabling rigorous comparison of organic and conventional systems across yield, soil quality, biodiversity, energy efficiency, and economic dimensions (Mader et al., 2002; Rodale Institute, 2020; Lori et al., 2017).
-Simultaneously, advances in soil metagenomics, remote sensing, and systems modeling are providing mechanistic insights into the biological processes that underpin organic system performance, informing the design of increasingly productive and resilient organic production systems.
+Simultaneously, advances in soil metagenomics, remote sensing, and systems modelling are providing mechanistic insights into the biological processes that underpin organic system performance, informing the design of increasingly productive and resilient organic production systems.

 Despite this scientific momentum, significant challenges persist.
-The agronomic transition from conventional to organic production typically involves a two-to-three year conversion period during which yields may decline, pest and weed pressure may intensify, and revenue losses are not offset by organic price premiums.
+The agronomic transition from conventional to organic production typically involves a two-to-three years conversion period during which yields may decline, pest and weed pressure may intensify, and revenue losses are not offset by organic price premiums.
 Knowledge and technology transfer systems in most countries remain poorly adapted to the inherent complexity and context-specificity of organic management, leaving many producers without adequate technical support.
 Regulatory frameworks for organic certification, while providing market credibility, impose compliance costs that disproportionately burden smallholder and low-income producers in the Global South.
 And while yield gaps between organic and conventional systems have narrowed significantly with improvements in organic management knowledge, they remain a legitimate concern for global food security projections under population growth scenarios.